-Sometimes the best nights in the forest start with the least equipment.
-No tent, no sleeping pad, no elaborate setup — just a handful of tools, some rope, and the idea of building a proper bushcraft bed right into the slope.
-That was exactly the plan for this solo overnight.
+Some nights in the forest start with the decision to carry as little as possible.
+No tent, no sleeping pad, no elaborate camp, just a few tools, some rope and the idea of building a bushcraft bed right into the slope.
+That was the plan for this solo overnighter.

 Finding the Right Spot#

-The terrain I picked was far from flat.
-A moderate hillside, mixed forest, plenty of deadwood around.
-Not the most obvious choice for spending the night, but that was kind of the point.
-I wanted to try something I’d seen in a video by Rocco Hartwig — a raised wooden bed frame built directly on uneven ground.
-If the construction was solid enough, the slope wouldn’t matter at all.
+The terrain I picked was anything but flat.
+A moderately steep hillside, mixed forest, deadwood everywhere.
+Not the obvious choice for spending the night, but that was the point.
+I wanted to try something I had seen in a video by Rocco Hartwig: a raised wooden bed frame built straight onto uneven ground.
+If the build was solid enough, the slope would not matter.

-I dropped my Savotta Jäger M at the base of a beech tree and started looking for the right logs.
-The backpack had carried everything I needed without complaint — it’s one of those packs that just works, trip after trip.
-With my Helikon-Tex Woodcrafter gloves on, I began gathering suitable pieces of deadwood for the frame.
+I set my Savotta Jäger M down at the foot of a beech and started looking for suitable logs.
+The pack had carried everything I needed without complaint, one of those packs that just works, trip after trip.
+With the Helikon-Tex Woodcrafter leather gloves on, I gathered usable pieces of deadwood for the frame.

 Building the Bed Frame#

-The construction itself was straightforward but took some patience.
-I used the Terävä Skrama 240 for all the heavy processing — splitting thicker logs, flattening surfaces, carving notches.
-That knife is an absolute workhorse.
-For cutting logs to length, I switched to the Silky Gomboy Outback 240, which sliced through green and dead wood alike without fuss.
+The build itself was simple but took some patience.
+For the rough work I used the Terävä Skrama 240: splitting thicker logs, flattening surfaces, carving notches.
+That knife is a real workhorse.
+For cutting the logs to length I switched to the Silky Gomboy Outback 240, which ate through green and dead wood alike without trouble.

-The basic idea: two longer logs running parallel along the slope, supported by shorter cross-pieces driven into the ground on the downhill side to create a level platform.
-I lashed everything together with Paracord 550, wrapping each joint tightly.
-Once the frame was stable, I laid thinner branches across the top — close together, roughly the same thickness — forming a surprisingly even sleeping surface.
-A thick layer of leaf litter and moss on top added the final bit of cushioning.
+The basic principle: two longer logs parallel to the slope, supported by shorter cross-pieces driven into the ground on the downhill side.
+That created a level platform.
+I lashed every joint tightly with Paracord 550, wrapping each crossing cleanly.
+On the finished frame I laid thinner branches close together, as even in thickness as possible, which gave a surprisingly flat sleeping surface.
+A thick layer of leaf litter and moss on top added the final cushioning.

 The whole build took maybe an hour and a half.
 No rushing, no stress.
 Just quiet work in the woods, the sound of the saw and the occasional crack of splitting wood.